shvmshukla/twitter-sentimental-analysis/README.md

 # twitter-sentimental-analysis
-add all libraries.
-import project.
+->add all 11 .jar files that i have uploaded here.
+->import project in netbeans (using zip)
-while editing the project , make sure that the adress of dictionary of words is correct.
+->while editing the project , make sure that the adress of dictionary of words is correct in TestData.java file.
+->Now,Run the project